urql-graphql/urql/docs/architecture.md

 ![Operations and Results](./assets/urql-event-hub.png)

 It's the `Client`s responsibility to accept an `Operation` and execute it.
-The bindings interally call the `client.executeQuery`, `client.executeMutation`, or `client.executeSubscription` methods and we'll get a "stream" of results.
+The bindings interally call the `client.executeQuery`, `client.executeMutation`, or `client.executeSubscription` methods, and we'll get a "stream" of results.
 This "stream" allows us to register a callback with it to receive results.

 In the diagram we can see that each operation is a signal for our request to start at which point we can expect to receive our results eventually on a callback.
 Once we're not interested in results anymore a special "teardown" signal is issued on the `Client`.
-While we don't see operations outside of the `Client`, they're what travel through the "Exchanges" on the `Client`.
+While we don't see operations outside the `Client`, they're what travel through the "Exchanges" on the `Client`.

 ## The Client and Exchanges

-To reiterate, when we use `urql`'s bindings for our framework of choice, methods are called on the `Client` but we never see the operations that are created in the background from our bindings.
+To reiterate, when we use `urql`'s bindings for our framework of choice, methods are called on the `Client`, but we never see the operations that are created in the background from our bindings.
 We call a method like `client.executeQuery` (or it's called for us in the bindings), an operation is issued internally when we subscribe with a callback, and later our callback is called with results.